 300.19 Access to Rules of PKRA

-A copy of the Rules, Policies and Procedures Manual, the PKRA Technical Handbook, and a copy of the latest IKF Technical Manual, will be open and available to any member.
+A copy of the Rules, Policies and Procedures Manual, and the PKRA Technical Handbook will be open and available to any member.
 The board will see that a copy of these items is available at each PKRA event and at each Club and Board Meeting.
 The Membership chairperson will inform each PKRA member that the most recent copy of the Rules, Policies and Procedures of PKRA are available on the PKRA Web Site.
-Any member may request a hard copy of the rules by contacting the PKRA secretary.
-All race participants should have a copy of the PKRA rules as well as copy of the current IKF rule book.
+Both these PKRA rules and the NKA rules are available online, and all participants should have copies of both sets of rules with them.

 300.20 Fiscal Management